algosup/2023-2024-project-5-flutter-team-2/functional-specification/functional-specification.md

 It is a key component of the recruitment app, designed to connect candidates with job opportunities that best fit their soft skills and other relevant criteria.
 This section of the Functional Specification Document should detail the algorithm's design, functionality, criteria for matching, and underlying technology.
 Here’s a comprehensive breakdown of what to include:

 ### 2.4.1 Overview
 - **Purpose:** The Matching Algorithm aims to enhance the recruitment process by prioritizing candidates' soft skills and aligning them with employers' requirements.
-This focus ensures a better fit for both the candidate and the employer, leading to more successful and lasting employment relationships.
+This focus ensures a better fit for both the candidate and the employer.

 ### 2.4.2 Algorithm Design

 - **Inputs:**
-  - **Candidate Inputs:** Soft skills (validated through assessments), professional experience, educational background, job preferences (location, job type, industry), and profile endorsements.
+  - **Candidate Inputs:** Soft skills (validated through assessments), professional experience, job preferences (location, job type, industry), and profile endorsements.
-  - **Employer Inputs:** Job requirements, preferred soft skills, job description, Company's description, salary, and location.
+  - **Employer Inputs:** Job requirements, preferred soft skills, job description, company's description, salary, and location.

 - **Outputs:**
   - **Candidate Matches:** A ranked list of job opportunities that best match the candidate’s profile.